Adhola people: History

 The Jopadhola arrived in southeastern Uganda in the 16th century during the long journey Luo migration from Egypt.
 They first settled in central Uganda, but gradually moved southwards and eastwards.
 Their kin who settled northern and central Uganda are Acholi and Alur populations, who speak languages similar to Dhopadhola.
 They settled in a forested area as a defence against attacks from Bantu neighbours who had already settled there.
 Unlike some other small Luo tribes, this self-imposed isolation helped them to maintain their language and culture amidst Bantu and Ateker communities.

 Those Luo who proceeded their migration eastwards into present day Kenya and Tanzania are the JoLuo (commonly referred to only as Luo).

 Legend has it that Owiny, the leader of the Kenyan Luo was the brother of Adhola the leader of the Jopadhola who decided to settle in Tororo instead of going along with his brother towards Kenya and Tanzania.

+Marriage

+The Jopadhola marriages were arranged and men were not expected to hunt for women.
+As soon as a father bore a baby boy, his responsibility was to look for a parent with a new born baby girl where a strong relationship bond is built between the two families.
+Thereafter, the boy's parents constantly visits the girl's family and ceremonies are organized.
+Once the girl's parents agree to a hand in marriage, the father of the boy puts a bracelet on the girl's wrist to show she is booked for marriage.
+Once the boy reaches 18 years and the girl reaches 16 years, the boy's parent shows his son the home of the girl.
+The boy is expected to go and bring the girl home, a matter that needs force to be applied in case of resistance.

+Cultural Leadership

+Kwar Adhola Moses Stephen Owor is the current king (His Highness) for the Adhola people.